djhmateer/djhmateer.github.io/_posts/2023-08-01-adobe premier pro beginners guide.md

 - 720p - 1280 * 720
 - 480p - 854 * 480

-YT recommends to upload at the same fps as the camera shooting it - commons framerates are 24, 25, 30, 48, 50, 60
+YT recommends to upload at the same fps as the camera shooting it - common framerates are 24, 25, 30, 48, 50, 60

 ## 4. Workspace